-Fun No-knead Ghost Fougasse for Halloween made with easy no-knead dough.
-These fun ghost-shaped fougasses are crisp on the outside and soft on the inside.
+No-knead Ghost Fougasse is a fun bread recipe for Halloween that’s easy to make with a no-knead dough.
+These ghost-shaped fougasses are crisp on the outside and soft on the inside for a snack or side dish that is so delicious – it’s scary!

 - In a large mixing bowl, add flour, kosher salt, sugar, and yeast.
 Whisk together.